 The trek to Triund is closed in January and February because of heavy snowfall.
 The best time for the Triund trek is from April to November.
-Though the temperature can plunge below zero degree anytime and snowfall may happen in March or April too, Triund trek gives you best experience during March onwards.
+Though the temperature can plunge below zero degrees anytime and snowfall may happen in March or April too, the Triund trek gives you the best experience from March onwards.

 October – November: This is when the trails can get pretty crowded as the weather is just about perfect.
 Mostly dry, sunny weather while still being cool.
 Nights can be quite chilly.